CS5001-khoury/hw10/README.md

 ## Class 2: ToDoList

 The ToDoList class is a collection of ListItem objects.
 It has the following properties:
 * name - the name of the list.
-This is public/able to modified directly .
+This is public/able to modified directly.
+It should default to `"New List"` if no name is provided.
 * items - this should be a  private property that is a list of ListItem objects.
 It should be initialized to an empty list.
 At no point should anyone be able to access the items *outside* of the class.

 The ToDoList class should have the following methods: